cognee.search() to query your processed datasets. Covers the basic call, core parameters, and result shapes.

 Parameters Reference

-Most examples below assume you are inside an async function.
-Import helpers when you need them:Core Parameters
+All examples below assume you are inside an async function.
+Import helpers when needed:Core Parameters

 Core Parameters